Profit has historically been the main objective in business, but growing emphasis on social and environmental impact has reshaped governance.

 What is a Benefit Corporation?

 A benefit corporation, or B Corp, is a legal framework for companies that positively impact society and the environment.
 Benefit corporations have a legal obligation to consider the interests of a broader range of stakeholders, including employees, customers, suppliers, the community, and the environment, in contrast to regular corporations, which are only concerned with increasing profits for shareholders.
+For context on aligning corporate purpose, see Why a Purpose Statement Matters for Your Business.

 How Does a Benefit Corporation Work?

 A benefit corporation works by legally requiring a company to consider the impact of its decisions on society and the environment in addition to generating profits.
 This legal requirement is the “triple bottom line” – people, planet, and profit.
+See Boost Your Business with Sustainability: The Top Benefits for more on this concept.

 The articles of incorporation of a firm are changed when it decides to become a benefit corporation to contain language pledging the company would seek social and environmental objectives in addition to financial gains.
 The firm’s board of directors and officials must consider how their choices may affect all stakeholders, not just shareholders.
 Benefit corporations must publicly disclose their social and environmental performance, enhancing accountability and transparency.
 They must undergo an annual assessment to measure their social and environmental performance and report the results to stakeholders.